technicalanxiety/technicalanxiety/src/content/posts/ops-changes-pt1.md

 <!-- NEXT_PART: 2025-11-14-ops-changes-pt2.md -->
 **Coming Next:** Part 2: The AI Revolution in Service Management (Published November 14, 2025)

-In the next part, we’ll dive into how AI and intelligent operations are taking service management to the next level.
-Discover how to make your operations predictive, proactive, and always improving.
+In the next part, we’ll explore what changes when you've made the translation.
+Operations built on real observability.
+The expensive lessons of early AIOps, and why intelligent operations might finally be ready to deliver.
+And what it means when the operations waterline moves the same way the infrastructure waterline did.

 <!-- END_NEXT_PART -->

 ---

 *This is Part 1 of the "Operational Change" series.
-[Part 2: The AI Revolution in Service Management](/ops-changes-pt2/) dives into how AI and intelligent operations are taking service management to the next level.*
+[Part 2: The Operations Waterline](/ops-changes-pt2/) explores what changes when you've made the translation.
+Operations built on real observability.
+The expensive lessons of early AIOps, and why intelligent operations might finally be ready to deliver.
+And what it means when the operations waterline moves the same way the infrastructure waterline did.*

 **Photo by [Alex Kotliarskyi](https://unsplash.com/@frantic) on [Unsplash](https://unsplash.com/photos/people-doing-office-works-QBpZGqEMsKg)**